-Protocol Needham Schroeder Yahalom Otway Rees Woo Lam Kerberos 5 PKINIT (5) Normal N° of facts Size of facts 9 6 8 16 8 26 7 6 15 16 18 28 Anomaly N^{o} of facts N^{o} of $R()$ 19 7 15 9 $11^{(1)}, 17^{(2)}$ $5^{(1)}, 9^{(2)}$ $22^{(3)}, 20^{(4)}$ $9^{(3)}, 4^{(4)}$ 31 10 and LRN specify the intruder's actions of using a known data to compose a message and learn some data from an intercepted message.
-Finally, the rule GEN specifies that the intruder can update fresh values.
-Notice the role of the facts P() and R() in the rules.
-For instance, in the REC rule, when the intruder intercepts a message from the network, one of the the intruder's free memory slots, R(), is consumed and a free memory slot, P(), belonging to the other agents is created.
+The rules REC and SND specify, respectively, the intruder's actions of intercepting a message from and sending a message to the network.
+The rules DCMP and COMP specify the intruder's actions of decomposing and composing messages.
+The rules USE and LRN specify the intruder's actions of using known data to compose a message and learn some data from an intercepted message.
+Finally, the rule GEN specifies that the intruder can update with fresh values.
+Notice the role of the facts P(\) and R(\) in the rules.
+For instance, in the REC rule, when the intruder intercepts a message from the network, one of the the intruder's free memory slots, R(\), is replaced by a decomposable fact, D(x), while the fact representing data on the network, $N_S(x)$ , is replaced by a free memory slot, P(\), belonging to the other agents.
 The intruder is not allowed to intercept a new network fact if he does not have any free memory slot left.

-Therefore, differently from [12] where the intruder had only persistent facts, the intruder here might have to forget data.
-That is, he has actions that replace some fact owned by him by the empty fact R(), allowing hence the adversary to store eventually new information.
-For instance, the following rule specifies the intruder's action of forgeting a data known to the intruder: $M(x) \rightarrow R()$.
+Therefore, differently from [12] where the intruder had only persistent facts, the bounded memory intruder might have to forget data.
+That is, he has actions that replace some facts stored in his memory with the empty fact R(\), allowing hence the adversary to store eventually new information.
+For instance, the following rule specifies the intruder's action of forgeting data known to the intruder: $M(x) \to R()$ .
 The complete set of rules for the adversary, including rules involving encryption and decryption, is given in [15].

-Regarding protocol anomalies, the main observation is that when the adversary has enough R() facts, then anomalies can also occur using adversaries with bounded memory.
-We believe that this is one reason for the successful use in the past years of model checkers to verify protocols.
+Regarding protocol anomalies, the main observation is that when the adversary has enough $R(\ast)$ facts, then anomalies can also occur using adversaries with bounded memory.
+We believe that this is one reason for the successful use in the past years of model checkers for protocol verifications.
 In the technical report [15], we show that many anomalies can be realized using our bounded memory intruder.
-Table 2 summarizes the number of P() and R() facts and the upper bound on the size of facts needed to encode normal runs, where no intruder is present, and to encode the anomalies where the bounded memory intruder is present.
+Table 2 summarizes the number of $P(\ast)$ and $R(\ast)$ facts and the upper bound on the size of facts needed to encode normal runs, where no intruder is present, and to encode the anomalies where the bounded memory intruder is present.
 We specify protocols using rules that handle encryption and decryption, as in [12].
-For instance, to realize the Lowe anomaly to the Needham-Schroeder protocol, one needs a bit more than the twice the number of empty facts as in its normal run, and the intruder requires only seven R() facts.1 all protocol roles that are used in a run are created at the beginning.
+For instance, to realize the Lowe anomaly to the Needham-Schroeder protocol, the intruder requires only seven R(\) facts.

+Since all players in our system have bounded memory, the role generation phase in well-founded theories [12] necessarily yields a bounded number of protocols roles in our system, using here the terminology from [12].
+This is because in such theories all protocol roles that are used in a run are created at the beginning.
 Since the size of configurations when using balanced actions is bounded, the number of roles that can be created is also bounded.
 Thus, under well founded theories, our PSPACE upper bound result (Theorem 3) reduces to the NP upper bound from [12, Theorem 3].
-We therefore do not use well-founded theories, but rather allow protocol roles to be created not necessarily at the beginning of the run, but also after a protocol run is finished.
+We therefore do not use well-founded theories, but rather allow protocol roles to be created not necessarily at the beginning of the run, but also after a protocol session is finished.
 Once a protocol session is finished it can be deleted, creating a free memory slot to be (possibly) used to create new protocol roles.
 Existing protocol analysis tools seem to proceed in a similar fashion.